eugenefil/termgrasp/design.md

 2 topics of 3 levels each are grouped into a unit along with extra levels (3 stories, 1 personalized practice and final review) giving typically 11 levels per unit.
 Topic levels are intertwined somewhat: t1-easy t1-medium t2-easy t1-hard t2-medium t2-hard.
 Units are just containers for levels and have no names, numbered sequentially.

+# level content

+## package manager

+Teach distro-specific (ask for distro and/or detect current distro) ways to search, install, remove packages, update the system, view package contents, etc.

+On desktop/laptop user's first needs will probably include installing new programs rather than e.g. working with the file system.
+Especially kids, which will want to play games, draw, etc and may long not use pc for any other purpose.
+So starting with levels on package management basics may be a good idea.

+On the other hand, on mobile (android, ios), knowing how to use package manager may be of less importance.
+Still, user may be using termgrasp on mobile to learn how to work on desktop, so learning particular package manager may be important.

+## git

+git may be needed not just for programming.
+E.g. you have a driver package (say, nvidia drivers) from AUR that must be rebuilt every time you update the system.
+You need git clone for initial install and then git pull for every update.

+# level navigation

+Termgrasp, like duolingo, is supposed to be game-like.
+When you start, all levels except level 1 are locked.
+So you start from level 1 and work your way through lessons sequentially to unlock level 2, then level 3, etc.

+You can try jumping to locked levels ahead of time, but for that to succeed you must pass the test that checks your knowledge of all the levels you're skipping.
+When the test is passed, all the skipped levels and lessons are marked as passed.

+Similar to duolingo, already finished levels may be done again.
+But duolingo doesn't let you choose which particular lesson to redo.
+In termgrasp you can freely redo any lesson from those offered by an already finished level.

 # task types

 The code is read and written.
 So there must be tasks that test the understanding of existing code (reading) and that create new code to solve a problem (writing).
 Reading code is harder, b/c apart from syntax/command knowledge there is a need to "decompile" a problem being solved by author, whereas when writing code that problem is known.